mattc41190/udemy-course-algorithms/binary-search-tree/delete-from-bst.md

 }
 ```

 This check checks to see if the `curNode.left` ever had a right child or if `rightMostOfLeft` is in fact `curNode.left`.
-If it `curNode.left` had at least 1 child we need to make sure we do a couple things.
+If it `curNode.left` had at least 1 child (on its right) we need to make sure we do a couple things.

 First, we need to ensure that if `rightMostOfLeft` had a left child that it is promoted and becomes the right child of the `rightMostOfLeftPrev` and isn't orphaned (recall ANY child to the right of the `rightMostOfLeftPrev` is by definition grater than the `rightMostOfLeftPrev` node).

-Second we reassign the `rightMostOfLeft`'s left child to be `curNode.left` since right now it is oprhaned.
+Second we reassign the `rightMostOfLeft`'s left child to be `curNode.left` since right now it is orphaned.
 This is only required in the case where we traversed right because otherwise the left child of `rightMostOfLeft` is `curNode.left.left` and this was already true and require no reassignment.

 Lastly, we assign the `curNode`'s right child to be the right child of `rightMostOfLeft` and exit the function.